yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 I finished the book after I had returned from college.

-# # RULE 11: We use a Possessive Adjective (my, our, his, her, their, your) before a Gerund.
+# RULE 11: We use a Possessive Adjective (my, our, his, her, their, your) before a Gerund.

-## Examples
+Examples:-
 I hope you don’t mind me borrowing your car.
 [Incorrect]
 I hope you don’t mind my borrowing